pawseidon/Discord-AI-Chatbot/README.md

 # Discord AI Chatbot 🤖

-A powerful Discord bot powered by advanced AI models, offering conversational capabilities, image generation, OCR, research assistance, and much more.
+A powerful Discord bot powered by advanced AI models, offering conversational capabilities, research assistance, and much more.

 ## Table of Contents
 - [Features](#features)